theoutfield/sc_sncn_motorcontrol/module_encoder_rem_14/doc/index.rst

 4. Fill up the REM 14 configuration structure.

      The functions use the same configuration structure as the :ref:`Position Feedback Module <module_position_feedback>`.
-     You need to fill up all the generic sensor parameters especially ``ifm_usec`.
+     You need to fill up all the generic sensor parameters especially ``tile_usec`.
      And fill up the REM 14 specific parameters.

 5. At your IF2 tile, You can use the functions to read REM 14 data.